Please whitelist or disable addblocker for our site

 Green, often rainy, but always beautiful, the county of Kerry is arguably the ultimate Irish destination.
 Kerry or "the Kingdom" as it often referred to by the Irish, is known for its rich history in Irish language and music, its fantastic mountains and coasts, its involvement in the Irish War of Independence (1919-1921) and the Irish Civil War (1922-1923) and its slightly mad but always welcoming local population, with their rolling dialect.

 Co.
 Kerry is easily the most sought-after destination in Ireland for foreign visitors, thanks to the Ring of Kerry, which circumnavigates the rocky Iveragh Peninsula.
-The MacGillacuddy's Reeks, located near the picturesque Lakes of Killarney, is the one of the most beautiful mountain ranges in Ireland, offering unparalleled views of the Atlantic Ocean from the country's highest peak, Carrauntoohil (1038 m).
+The MacGillacuddy's Reeks, located near the picturesque Lakes of Killarney, is one of the most beautiful mountain ranges in Ireland, offering unparalleled views of the Atlantic Ocean from the country's highest peak, Carrauntoohil (1038 m).
 Further west, the Dingle Peninsula – popular with hillwalkers – stretches out into the Atlantic, culminating at Dunmore Head, Ireland's westernmost point.
 Dingle is a popular town with locals and visitor alike, with many excellent bed and breakfast and guesthouse options offering great value for money and the best in Irish hospitality.
 Dingle is also renowned for its spectacular local produce - sample some tasty seafood chowder, crab claws or expertly prepared grass-fed beef or lamb in one of the many fine restaurants in Dingle town.
-From the late spring to the early autumn Dingle's character-filled local pubs buzz with lively banter (on topics ranging from the weather, politics and the much passionately supported gaelic football team) and traditional music sessions.
+From the late spring to the early autumn Dingle's character-filled local pubs buzz with lively banter (on topics ranging from the weather, politics and the much passionately supported Gaelic football team) and traditional music sessions.
 Take a drive around Slea Head, part of the Wild Atlantic Way, taking in many beautiful beaches and the coastal villages of Ballyferriter and Ventry.
 If you happen to be passing through Ventry in the summer months, a pint of stout at Páidí's bar - named after the legendary Kerry footballer and manager is a must.

 One of the most unique areas are the Skellig Rocks or Skellig Islands which are two islands off the coast of Ballinaskeillgs.
-The main island, Skeillig Michael was an early Christian monastery that is now a world heritage site.
-Note that the rock is very dangerous and a couple of tourists trajically died there in recent years due to falls.
+You may recognise Skellig Michael and the Skellig Islands from the Star Wars franchise films Episode VII "The Force Awakens" (filmed on the islands in 2014) and Episode VIII "The Last Jedi" (filmed in 2015) where they feature prominently.
+The main island, Skellig Michael was an early Christian monastery that is now a world heritage site.
 A boat journey around the island would be equally stunning.

 The Maharees Peninsula, halfway between Tralee and Dingle, is famous for its sandy beaches and clean water.
 The longest beach in Ireland stretches from the Maharees westwards through Castlegregory to Cloghane village – 12 miles in length.
 All of the beaches are sandy, and many are suitable for surfing and other watersports, such as scuba diving, surfing, windsurfing, canoeing and waterskiing.
 Equipment and instruction are available locally.

 During the summer months, a wide variety of entertainment is available, from currach racing to a week-long carnival in July.
 Castlegregory Pattern Day is celebrated on 15 August, when the tradition is to eat locally-made mutton pies and wash them down with plenty of Guinness.
-One of the more unique and unusual festivals is Puck Fair in Killorglin - where a wild mountain goat is declared king of the town for the three days of the festival, one of the longest running in Ireland.
+One of the more unique and unusual festivals is Puck Fair in Killorglin - where a wild mountain goat is declared the king of the town for the three days of the festival, one of the longest-running in Ireland.